- Federal Income Tax Rates:

 - Long-term capital gain or loss

-- This is the total capital gain you realized from the sale of assets held one year or longer.
-Any amount you enter as a long-term gain is taxed using the following rules:
+- This is the total capital gain you realized from the sale of assets held one year or longer. **TAXCAPGAINS_2018_DEFINITION**

 - Other gains or losses

 - Other gains or losses not reported elsewhere.
 If you sold or exchanged assets used in a trade or business you may need to use form 4797.
 Gain or Loss reported on form 4797 is usually reported as part of the business on schedule C or Schedule D and not as an "other gain or loss".